 Hundreds of years ago, before vitamin C was known to science, sailors would fall ill with the dreaded “scurvy.”
-Without fresh citrus fruits and vegetables to provide this vital nutrient, they suffered from weakness, exhaustion, gum disease, skin ulcers, and even death.
+Without fresh citrus fruits and vegetables to provide this vital nutrient, they suffered from weakness, exhaustion, bleeding gums, skin ulcers, and even death.

 Did they also suffer from dandruff?
 Possibly!

-Vitamin C is crucial to the body’s ability to repair damage, fight intravenous conditions (because it stimulates white blood cells), and produce collagen - a protein that makes up much of our connective tissue and provides our skin with its elasticity and structure.
+Getting enough vitamin C is crucial to the body’s ability to repair damage, fight intravenous conditions (because it stimulates white blood cells), and produce collagen - a protein that makes up much of our connective tissue and provides our skin with its elasticity and structure.

-Today, most Americans are getting their daily recommended dietary allowance of vitamin C. Maybe you take an extra dose as part of a supplement or multivitamin during cold season to stave off the sniffles and boost your general health and wellness.
+Today, most Americans are getting their daily recommended dietary allowance of vitamin C. Maybe you take an extra dose as part of a dietary supplement or multivitamin to help fight off the sniffles of a common cold and boost your general health and wellness.

 Or you might have come across specialized, skincare products with high levels of vitamin C or vitamin C supplements, especially face serums with large doses of vitamin C content.
 Applied directly to the skin, vitamin C is famous for its ability to brighten rough, dull, or discolored areas, and for its anti-aging effects.
 When marketed with the name L-ascorbic acid, it is said to help plump up the skin and reduce fine lines (again, thanks to its promotion of collagen production).

-You’ve probably also heard about vitamin C’s powers as an antioxidant, which can help stave off cellular damage in the skin and throughout the body.
+You’ve probably also heard about vitamin C’s antioxidant properties, which can help stave off cellular damage in the skin and throughout the body.
 Vitamin C’s potency as an antioxidant is also responsible for its immune-boosting powers and some of its anti-aging effects in skin care without very many side effects.
 Plus, it can help your body with the absorption of iron, which can help treat anemia.
 According to the National Institutes of Health (NIH), it's been linked to a reduced risk of heart disease, tightening the cells lining your blood vessels, and so much more.